Houlihan Smith & Company

 Houlihan Smith & Company was an investment banking firm that provided financial advisory and financing services to public and private businesses.
 Houlihan was founded in 1996 and reorganized as Houlihan Capital in 2011.

 Houlihan was a provider of financial opinions, merger and acquisitions advisory, financing, and other corporate advisory services.
 Houlihan Smith was a broker-dealer and member of the Financial Industry Regulatory Authority (FINRA).
 The firm was not affiliated with any financial or investment institutions and did not have referral or financial arrangements with other brokers or dealers.
-It was authorized to do business in eight states: CA, FL, IL, IA, MN, NV, NY, WA.
-Houlihan employed approximately 125 professionals with offices in Chicago, New York, and Los Angeles.
+It was authorized to do business in eight states: CA, FL, IL, IA, MN, NV, NY and WA.
+Houlihan employed approximately 125 professionals and had offices in Chicago, New York and Los Angeles.
 In 2006, the firm also implemented an Employee Stock Ownership Plan.
 Houlihan Smith & Company is now known as Houlihan Capital.

 History

 Houlihan Smith & Company was established in 1996 by Richard Alfred Houlihan (former chairman of Houlihan Lokey Howard & Zukin Inc.) and mergers and acquisitions advisor Andrew David Smith.
 The two met in the early 1990s while Mr. Smith was employed with Kemper Securities (now part of Wachovia Bank) and together they sold a software company where Mr. Houlihan was chairman.
 The two partners formed Houlihan Smith as a multi-service investment bank with strong underpinnings in the fields of complex business valuation and M&A deal-making.

-The firm’s largest financial opinion was a solvency opinion provided to Reliant Energy, with its $12 billion financial restructuring.
+The firm's largest financial opinion was a solvency opinion provided to Reliant Energy, with its $12 billion financial restructuring.
 Since then, Houlihan Smith has performed more than 400 valuations and financial opinions each year.
 Houlihan and Smith each own 25-50% of the firm, while Charles Botchway owns 10-25% of the firm.

 The increased pressure and scrutiny placed on boards of directors, special committees and key executives led Houlihan to offer fiduciary guidance for its clients through the Houlihan Smith Compendia Series, a compilation of case law that highlights actions and judgments where fiduciaries breached their duty of care and duty of loyalty.
 The Fairness Compendium and the Solvency Compendium communicate the stringent guidelines that fiduciaries must follow, including the business judgment rule, and the more prevalent Entire Fairness Standard.
 Under the Entire Fairness Standard, where a transaction involves a conflict of interest and has been contested by minority shareholders, directors bear the burden of proving the entire fairness of the transaction.
 Many directors and fiduciaries must take considerable measures to ensure that actions and judgment shift the burden of proof to shareholders.
 A common measure taken is the formation of an independent and disinterested special committee to oversee and negotiate the transaction process.